Everything You Need to Know About Gateway DrugsAlyssa

 Many addicts start out using a drug that they believe to be harmless, but often this bad habit can build into a much more troubling concern.

 A few puffs here and there with your buddies could later lead to a crippling addiction and eventually hitting rock bottom.
 If you think that this couldn’t possibly happen to you, just remember that many addicts have thought the same thing.
-Unfortunately, our detox center in Palm Beach sees this happen all of the time, we’re sharing everything you need to know about gateway drugs so you can be prepared.
+Unfortunately, because our South Florida detox center sees this happen all of the time, we’re sharing everything you need to know about gateway drugs so you can be prepared.

 What Are Gateway Drugs?

 Despite what many believe, gateway drugs are real.
 The definition of a gateway drug is a substance whose use is thought to lead to the use and abuse of more dangerous drugs and possibly the development of an addiction.
-Gateway drugs are typically thought to be less harmful drugs, but the dangers of gateways drugs lie in the possibility that users will begin to seek out harder drugs such as cocaine or heroin.
+Gateway drugs are typically thought to be less harmful drugs, but the dangers of gateway drugs lie in the possibility that users will begin to seek out harder drugs such as cocaine or heroin.

 For some people, gateway drugs may never lead to a problem, but for others, the dangers of gateway drugs cannot be understated and the use of these drugs can open up a can of worms.